 Goethe Annual Lecture 2024 Unravelling Colonial Crimes in Namibia: Forensic Architecture in Germany

 For the Goethe Annual Lecture 2024, we proudly welcomed Prof Eyal Weizman MBE as our guest speaker.
 He is a life fellow of the British Academy and in 2020 received an MBE for services to architecture.
-Weizman will speak about Forensic Architecture, the organisation he leads, which in 2010 grew out of the Centre for Architectural Research at Goldsmiths, University of London.
+Weizman spoke about Forensic Architecture, the organisation he leads, which in 2010 grew out of the Centre for Architectural Research at Goldsmiths, University of London.

 Forensic Architecture is an interdisciplinary research agency operating across human rights, journalism, architecture, art and aesthetics, academia and the law, with projects all over the world - from Bogota to Namibia – interrogating instances of state and corporate violence.
 They are the recent recipients of the Right Livelihood Prize 2024.